postguild/postguild/src/pages/faq.md

 ## What does it cost to join?

 Guild dues cost 1.4 percent of your pay.
 They are deducted from your paycheck each pay period after taxes.
+You can use our [dues calculator](/dues) to determine dues based on your salary.

 <a id="prize"></a>